humio/humio2grafana/CONTRIBUTING.md

 All test code can be found in the `specs` folder.
 API calls to Humio are mocked out, so tests run determinsitically and offline.

 ## Making A Pull Request
 When you have made your changes locally, or you want feedback on a work in progress, you're almost ready to make a pull request.

-Before you submit your pull request please go through the following check list.
+Before doing so however, please go through the following checklist:

 1. Write new test cases if the old ones do not cover your new code.
-2. Bump the version of the project according to [semantic versioning](https://semver.org/).

-    If you have made a bug fix:
-    ```bash
-    npm version patch
-    ```

-    If you have added a feature:
-    ```bash
-    npm version minor
-    ```

-    If you want to create a breaking change that requires a bump of the major version, please contact the maintainers so we can agree on a direction.

-4. Add a note to ``CHANGELOG.md`` under the new version, which describes your contribution.
-Be thorough and add each of the following sections to your entry if applicable:
-    * Added
-    * Changed
-    * Removed
+2. Run the tests locally and see that they pass

-5. Add yourself to ``AUTHORS.md``.
+3. Add yourself to ``AUTHORS.md``.

 When you've been through the the checklist, push your final changes to your development branch on GitHub.

-Afterwards, use the GitHub interface to create a pull request to the official repository.
+Congratulations!
+Your branch is now ready to be included submitted as a pull requests.
+Got to [humio2grafana](https://github.com/humio/humio2grafana) and use the pull request feature to submit your contribution for review.

 Terms of Service For Contributors
 =================================